erhant/spoti-stuff/README.md

 # SpotiStuff

 A collection of stuff I did with [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference/#/).
 For Spotify authentication, it uses [Implicit Grant Flow](https://developer.spotify.com/documentation/general/guides/authorization/implicit-grant/).
 The application is made mostly with [Material UI](https://mui.com/) components.
+This is also my first actual React project 👶

 - **SpotiDiff**: Compare your playlists to some other user's based on track IDs.
 - **SpotiFind**: See if you have added a song to any one of your playlists.